JoonHyeok-hozy-Kim/ai_paper_study/notes/0030_mining_asso.md

        * If our predictions are correct and $X + I_j$ indeed turns out to be small then no superset of $X + I_j$ has to be measured.
      * Limit)
        * What if the data does not behave according to our expectation and $X + I_j$ turns out to be large?
+* Thus, we should rely on statistical approach!

 <br>